 Brown rice is better for you than white — most of us know that!
 It’s The majority of consumers typically choose white rice over brown rice because of the difference of appearance.
 While it’s true white rice looks so much more delicious than brown rice, it doesn’t mean it’s the healthier alternative.
 According to a study conducted by the American Journal of Clinical Nutrition, brown rice is the top choice in terms of both nutritional and other inherent healthy benefits.

+Why Brown Rice?
+Before white rice went through the refining process, it at one time looked exactly like brown rice.
+Brown rice, unlike white rice, still has the side hull and bran, which renders quicker cooking times and makes it easier to digest as it’s much “lighter” in the in the stomach.
 The side hulls and brans provide “natural wholeness” to the grain and are rich in proteins, thiamine, calcium, magnesium, fiber, and potassium.
 For those trying to lose weight or those suffering from diabetes, brown rice can prove a healthful staple given its low glycemic rating which helps reduce insulin spikes.

 Unfortunately, all white rice packaging has a label that reads “enriched.”
 Since white rice has been stripped of iron, vitamins, zinc, magnesium and other nutrients during the refining process, manufacturers must add unnatural fortifications in the form of synthetic vitamins and iron so it can be marketed to the public as a “nutritious food.”
 Although white rice is fortified, it still doesn’t reach the minimum nutritional requirements for one serving of food as specified by the FDA.
 The healthy benefits of brown rice are listed below.

 - If you’d like to find lots of easy, tasty ways to use brown rice, see our wide array of Brown Rice Recipes.